 This is an updated and expanded version of a story originally published in 2017.

-“Everything is geared toward retired, older people,’’ says Molly Elliott, 63, a January 2012 transplant from upstate New York who is still working full time and owns a home in Fort Myers Beach (Gulf side).
+“Everything is geared toward retired, older people,’’ said one resident, a January 2012 transplant from upstate New York who owns a home in Fort Myers Beach (Gulf side).
 “All the commercials are about things like walk-in bathtubs, insurance, Lifeline, i.e. ‘I've fallen and I can't get up.’
 So many volunteer activities are during the workday.
 It's like they don't think people move down here to work.”

 The other side of the argument?
 Lots of sunshine and warm temperatures.

 Moving to the Sunshine State could save you a lot of money in taxes.
 Florida, one of our 10 most tax-friendly states for retirees, has no state income tax.
 That means no state taxes on Social Security benefits, pensions, IRAs, 401(k)s and other retirement income.
 It also has no inheritance tax or estate tax.

 But snowbirds who maintain a second home in a colder state can’t just tap their heels together to establish residency in Florida for tax purposes.
 You’ll need to show that you spend more than half the year — 183 days — in Florida.
 But don’t expect state tax auditors to take your word for it.
 For starters, keep a diary or log showing the number of days you spend in each state during the year, says Tim Steffen, director of financial planning for Robert W. Baird.
 Here's what else to do:

 - Register to vote in Florida, and if you receive a jury summons, perform your civic duty

 - Change your driver’s license and car registration

 - Establish relationships with health care providers in your new location